Are you working more in web browsers than in desktop apps?

 That’ll save you a lot of time.
 You could easily form a love/hate relationship with this because sometimes you’d rather not get any messages at all, especially since we live in a society of notification overload from social media.

 With the MightyText app, you can turn that off.
 Of course, you’ll need to install the web app on your phone as well.

 Average Review Rating: 4.1/5 (8,800+ reviews)

 If you’re like me, that means you hate having to search around websites to find the email address for support or a specific department.

 The Hunter app fixes that by crawling the website for email addresses and returning all results in seconds with a name, email address, and department.
-Then, click the extension icon, and you’ve got everything you need.
+Then, click the extension icon on your Chrome browser, and you’ve got everything you need.

 Best of all, they do it for free and through the extension.
 Other services charge hundreds to do the same thing from their website!

 Alternatively, you can also use UpLead’s email finder.

 Average Review Rating: 4.9/5 (12,000+ reviews)